A Classic Safari reserved exclusively for your private group

-An Eden of stunning vistas and fruitful game viewing awaits in the Maasai Mara.
+An Eden of stunning vistas and fruitful game viewing awaits in Kenya’s Maasai Mara.
 Game drives set out in the cool of the mornings before the dew is dry on the grass, and again late in the afternoons while the sun drops low on the horizon.
-The plains seem to quiver with the expectation of exciting encounters.
+The plains of Kenya seem to quiver with the expectation of exciting encounters.
 We might hunt alongside big cats on the prowl, admire a stately parade of magnificent elephant families led by old matriarchs with young calves trailing behind, or gaze upon ladylike giraffes, long-legged and long-lashed, as they nibble the crown of acacia trees.
-Grin as cheetah cubs frolic joyfully around our vehicle, and laugh aloud at lumbering hippos as they chortle and snort in the winding rivers.
+Grin as cheetah cubs frolic joyfully around our safari vehicle, and laugh aloud at lumbering hippos as they chortle and snort in the winding rivers.
 Yes, this is Africa’s wildlife wonderland.

 The Mara Safari Club—situated in the northwest of the Maasai Mara at the foot of the Aitong Hills—is your base for adventure in this reserve.
-Built on an ox-bow of the Mara River, all en-suite tents have their own private game viewing verandas with a view of the hippo-filled river.
-The gentle chortling of the hippo pods in the water will soothe you to sleep each night in your four-poster bed, with pillow-top mattresses and fine linens.
+Built on an ox-bow of the Mara River, all luxury en-suite tents have their own private game viewing verandas with a view of the hippo-filled river.
+The gentle chortling of the hippo pods in the water will soothe you to sleep each night in your luxurious four-poster bed, with pillow-top mattresses and fine linens.
 You awake to coffee or tea in bed and a gentle breeze buffeting the canvas walls of your tent, in which you are snug and well-situated, with oriental rugs, wooden floors, and antique furniture.

 Fairmont Mara Safari Club is happy to host children of all ages.
 Baby-sitting services are also available, as are baby cots to enable very young children to sleep directly in their parents’ tent.